CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Remove the 'Expect-100' header from requests (required for use behind some proxies).

-Change Conditions: When enabled, the 'Expect-100' header' will be removed.
+Change Conditions: When enabled the 'Expect-100' header' will be removed.
 Only required in specific proxy scenario.

 ### Drive Locks from Listed Users <a name="drilolisuse"></a>
 {: .no_toc }